World Heroes Perfect: Gameplay

+Characters

+New characters are marked below in bold:

 Plot

-One year after both the conclusion of the World Heroes Battle Fest and the defeat of Zeus, invitations has been sent to the 16 fighters by Dr. Brown, informing them of a new World Heroes tournament that will help finally settle the question of who is the strongest fighter in history.
-With the 16 fighters preparing themselves in order to finally determine who is the strongest fighter in history, Zeus seeks to gain his revenge against those who had caused his downfall, but little does Zeus and the rest of the fighters know and realize that an old enemy from the past is also back and that he too has his own personal desire for revenge as well.
+One year after the conclusion of the World Heroes Battle Fest, Dr. Brown sends invitations to the 16 fighters, informing them of a new World Heroes tournament, that would finally settle the question of who is the strongest fighter in history.
+With the 16 fighters preparing themselves, Zeus seeks revenge against those who had caused his downfall.
+Little does Zeus or the fighters know that an old enemy is back; also desiring revenge.

 Ports and related releases

-World Heroes Perfect was ported to the Neo Geo AES in both Japan and North America on June 30, 1995.
+World Heroes Perfect was ported to the Neo Geo AES in both Japan and North America on 30 June 1995.
 Like most AES versions of Neo Geo titles, it is the same as the Neo Geo MVS version.
-This version was added to the Wii's Virtual Console in Japan on January 11, 2011, in North America on July 26, 2012 and in the PAL region on October 18, 2012.
-World Heroes Perfect was ported and published in Japan by ADK to the Neo Geo CD on July 21, 1995, and published in North America by SNK on the same date.
+This version was added to the Wii's Virtual Console in Japan on 11 January 2011, in North America on 26 July 2012, and in the PAL region on 18 October 2012.
+World Heroes Perfect was ported and published in Japan by ADK to the Neo Geo CD on 21 July 1995, and published in North America by SNK on the same date.
 Everything in the Neo Geo CD version is identical to the MVS and AES versions, with the exception of replacing FM chiptune background music with arranged versions, plus a few exclusive modes.
 This is also the only title in the series to have a Neo-Geo CD port released outside Japan.

 Outside of SNK's platforms, it was ported to the Sega Saturn.
-This port was reprogrammed by ADK and published by SNK exclusively in Japan on August 9, 1996.
+This port was reprogrammed by ADK and published by SNK exclusively in Japan on 9 August 1996.
 This port has the traditional Arcade mode, the VS. mode, and a CPU VS. mode, and uses the same arranged background music as the Neo-Geo CD port.
 It also includes some official artworks from all four World Heroes titles and is the only version of the game where Zeus is a selectable character.

-On October 18, 2007, SNK Playmore added it along with its predecessors to the arcade game compilation World Heroes Gorgeous: Neo Geo Online Collection Vol. 9 (ワールドヒーローズ ゴージャス) in Japan for the PlayStation 2.
-It was later published in North America on March 11, 2008, and on November 7, 2008, both titled as World Heroes Anthology.
-This compilation was reprinted as part of a series of best-sellers subtitled "The Best" in Japan on June 18, 2009.
+On 18 October 2007, SNK Playmore added it, along with its predecessors, to the arcade game compilation World Heroes Gorgeous: Neo Geo Online Collection Vol. 9 (ワールドヒーローズ ゴージャス) in Japan for the PlayStation 2.
+It was later released in North America on 11 March and 7 November 2008, both titled as World Heroes Anthology.
+This compilation was re-released as part of a series of best-sellers, subtitled "The Best", in Japan on 18 June 2009.